swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 git push --force-with-lease origin main
 ```

-After the push, the CI/CD pipeline from Chapter 3.6 will build and deploy the
+After the push, the CI/CD pipeline will build and deploy the rolled-back version
-rolled-back version automatically, bringing the container registry back into
-sync with Git.
+automatically, bringing the container registry back into sync with Git.

 After the rollback succeeds, close the drift-alert issue from the GitHub
 interface and add a comment that records the action taken, for example "Rolled